lee-zhg/install-OKD-centos7-ibmcloud/README.md

 1. Download `Terraform v0.11.12` at `https://releases.hashicorp.com/terraform/0.11.12/` and place the downloaded file to the new folder.

-1. Unpack the zip file.
+1. Unpack the zip file to the new folder.

 1. Move file `terraform` to `/usr/local/bin`.